-The MIC5010 is the full-featured member of the Micrel MIC501X driver family.
-These ICs are designed to drive the gate of an N-channel power MOSFET above the supply rail in high-side power switch applications.
-The MIC5010 is compatible with standard or current-sensing power FETs in both high- and low-side driver topologies.
+The MIC5013 is an 8-pin MOSFET driver with over-current shutdown and a fault flag.
+It is designed to drive the gate of an N-channel power MOSFET above the supply rail high-side power switch applications.
+The MIC5013 is compatible with standard or current-sensing power MOSFETs in both high-and low-side driver topologies.

-The MIC5010 charges a 1nF load in $60\mu s$ typical and protects the MOSFET from over-current conditions.
-Faster switching is achieved by adding two 1nF charge pump capacitors.
+The MIC5013 charges a 1nF load in 60μs typical and protects the MOSFET from over-current conditions.
 The current sense trip point is fully programmable and a dynamic threshold allows high in-rush current loads to be started.
-A fault pin indicates when the MIC5010 has turned off the FET due to excessive current.
+A fault pin indicates when the MIC5013 has turned off the FET due to excessive current.

-Other members of the Micrel driver family include the MIC5011 minimum parts count 8 pin driver, MIC5012 dual driver, and MIC5013 protected 8 pin driver.
+Other members of the Micrel driver family include the MIC5011 minimum parts count driver and MIC5012 dual driver.